 For much of its history, China was the all-dominant country in East Asia and international relations in this part of the world were more than anything organized by the Chinese and on Chinese terms.
 China itself was an empire, meaning that the country contained a multitude of different ethnic groups, but the international system of which China was the center concerned the external relations of the empire — its relations with the rest of East Asia.
 In order to describe these relations the metaphor of a “solar system” is sometimes used.
 Here China is the sun around which other and far smaller political entities, located at increasing distances from the center, are circulating in their respective orbits.
 Some historians use the term “suzerainty,” referring to a relationship in which “a dominant state has control over the international affairs of a subservient state while the latter retains domestic autonomy.”

+At the same time there was a great difference in the way the Chinese dealt with neighbors to the north and west of the country, and neighbors to the south and east.
+The former relations were organized according to what we will call the “overland system,” and the latter relations according to what we will call the “tribute system.”
 The people to the north and the west constituted a permanent threat to China.
-They were nomads who grazed their animals on the enormous steppes of inner Asia, but despite their economic and technological backwardness, they had access to the most advanced military technology of the day ― fast horses ― and in addition they were highly skilled archers.
-Since the terrain was flat and since there were few natural obstacles protecting China from the steppes, it was easy for the nomads to raid Chinese farming communities and occasionally they made it all the way to the Chinese capital itself.
+They were nomads who grazed their animals on the enormous steppes of inner Asia, but despite their economic and technological backwardness, they had access to the most advanced military technology of the day ― fast horses, and in addition they were highly skilled archers.
+Since the terrain was flat and since there were few natural obstacles protecting China, it was easy for the nomads to raid Chinese farming communities and occasionally they made it all the way to the Chinese capital itself.
 The imperial authorities struggled with how best to respond to this threat― mixing defensive and offensive strategies ― without ever finding a satisfactory solution.
 As a result China was periodically invaded by tribes from the steppes and two major dynasties were founded by them — the Yuan, 1271–1368 CE, which was of Mongol origin, and the last imperial dynasty, the Qing, 1644-1911 CE, which was Manchu.

 As far as China’s relations with countries to the east and the south were concerned, they were far easier to manage.
 Since the Himalayas effectively blocked any invasion from the south, communications took place mainly across the ocean — with Korea, Japan and the rest of East Asia, but with Southeast Asia too and even with kingdoms and rulers located around the Indian Ocean.
 From these states the Chinese emperors demanded tributes.
 The foreigners were required to make the journey to the Chinese capital at regular intervals and present gifts to the emperor.
 In this way the Chinese were confirmed in their view of themselves — they really were the “Middle Kingdom” to which people from the whole world paid tribute.